HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## VCPU-32 Input/Output system

-// ??? note what part do we architect ?

 ### The physical address space

 VCPU-32 implements a memory mapped I/O architecture.
 1/16 of physical memory address space is dedicated to the I/O system.
-The IO Space is further divided into a memory address range for the processor dependent code and the IO modules.
+The I/O Space is further divided into a memory address range for the processor dependent code and the IO modules.

 | Adress range start | end |Usage |
 |:---|:---|:---|